Dokdo-class amphibious assault ship: Plans

 Dokdo conducts well-deck operations with a US Navy LCAC.

 Dokdo assisting search and rescue after the sinking of ROKS Cheonan.

 The ROKS Marado in Busan, 2019.

 Some proposed uses for the ship include UN peacekeeping operations and disaster relief.

 The Korean news agency Yonhap reported in December 2017 that the Korean military was considering operating F-35B aircraft from the Dokdo-class amphibious assault ships.
 However, as of December 2022, no such plans have been officially declared.

 In November 2024, the Republic of Korea Navy tested the Gray Eagle STOL UAV on ROKS Dokdo amphibious assault ship.
 The Gray Eagle UAV took off from Dokdo, flew twice close to her port side to perform a "simulated landing procedure", but did not land on the ship.
+It then headed to the Naval Air Command in Pohang and landed on the runway there.